 Mid-summer is the time where insects and mites often create the most concern.
 On the top of the list is grape berry moth.
 Traditionally for high-risk sites we have recommended an insecticide during the postbloom period to kill first generation larvae.
-But except for super highrisk sites or high value varieties, our research indicates this postbloom spray is not useful.
+But except for super high-risk sites or high value varieties, our research indicates this postbloom spray is not useful.
 Focus should be on the second-generation larvae in midsummer and late summer damage from a combination of second and third generation larvae.
 Timing of insecticides is important for many of our new insecticides since they need to be ingested as the young larva penetrates the berry.
-The current practice is to use calendar date to determine timing of scouting and insecticide control for second and third generations.
-However, we know that temperature is the primary determinant of insect and vine phenology.
-Check out the temperature-based phenology forecast model available online at http:// newa.cornell.edu/ (look under pest forecast models for grape berry moth).
+The practice of using calendar date to determine timing of scouting and insecticide control for second and third generations is problematic.
+Rather, temperature is the primary determinant of insect and vine phenology.
+Check out the temperature-based phenology forecast model available online at http://newa.cornell.edu/ (look under pest forecast models for grape berry moth).
 This model can help you better time the occurrence of grape berry moth flight activity.
 It also provides useful pest management sign posts and guidelines.
 The model uses bloom date of wild riverbank grape V. riparia as a biofix (starting point for accumulating degree days to be used to predict timing).
 This generally occurs about a week before Concord bloom.
 If you don't know the bloom date of wild grape, the model will estimate it based on historical data.
-Also remember to follow email pest updates.
+Also remember to follow pest updates emailed out from your regional grape extension program.
 Use a long residual material (Intrepid is a good option for PA) for the second generation if available since we have observed a large overlap between the second and third generations later in the summer.
 Also good coverage of the fruiting zone is essential.
 Continue to monitor damage and be particularly vigilant in years with above average temperatures during the first half of the season.
-Above average temperatures in the first half of the season increases the chances of a hird or even partial fourth generation of moths (this is what occurred in 2010).
+Above average temperatures in the first half of the season increases the chances of a third or even partial fourth generation of moths (this is what occurred in 2010 and 2012).
 You may need to add an additional insecticide in late summer.
 Insecticides with shorter days to harvest restrictions may need to be used at this time.